Second Order Cumulants: second order even elements and R-diagonal elements: Examples and applications

-A particular important example is the case when the fluctuation moments of $a$ are 0.
-In this case $G_a(z,w)=0$ and the the formula above is reduced to
+A particularly important example is the case when the fluctuation moments of $a$ are 0.
+In this case $G_a(z,w)=0$ and Equation (\ref{eq:second_order_r_transform}) is reduced to

-From the random matrix perspective this corresponds to the case when $a$ is a limit of deterministic matrices and $cac^*$ then corresponds to $WAW^*$ where $W$ is a Ginibre matrix and $A$ is deterministic. \end{example}
+From the random matrix perspective this corresponds to the case when $a$ is a limit of deterministic matrices and $cac^*$ then corresponds to $WAW^*$ where $W$ is a Ginibre matrix and $A$ is deterministic.
+When $A$ is positive semidefinite, this is also called a complex Wishart Matrix with covariance matrix $A$. \end{example}